opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

 - keywords (e.g: a mathematical constant like ``pi`` and ``e``),
 - functions (e.g: ``now()``, ``sin(number)``, ``startswith("hello', 'he')``).

+.. admonition:: Prerequisite
+   :class: important

+   The expression processor makes more sense in evaluation mode (which means "compute and return the result of the expression"), activated by starting the expression with an equal sign (``=``).
+Otherwise, the processor will not evaluate the expression, and simply put it as is in the output field.

+   The starting equal sign (``=``) will be omitted through all the following examples.

 Getting started
 ---------------